CompuTec/computec-docs/docs/processforce/user-guide/quality-control/certificate-of-analysis.md

 # Certificate of Analysis

-A Certificate of Analysis (CoA) is a document that confirms that a product meets its specification.

-It usually presents the results of tests performed as a part of the quality control of an individual batch of a product.

-CoA is typically (but not only) requested by customers in both food and chemicals industries, and for the same product, different customers might request different information on a document.
-ProcessForce CoA functions allow marking Test Properties and Item Properties important for a specific Business Partner which is crucial for creating individualized certificate documents.
+A Certificate of Analysis (CoA) is a formal document that verifies that a product conforms to its specified standards.
+It typically includes the results of tests conducted during the quality control process for a particular batch of the product.
+CoAs are commonly requested by customers in industries such as food and chemicals, although any sector that requires product testing may request them.
+Different customers may request different information for the same product, depending on their individual requirements.
+ProcessForce offers a function to associate specific Test Properties and Item Properties with individual Business Partners, enabling the creation of customized CoAs that meet varying customer needs.

 :::info
-    Currently, ProcessForce CoA function allows assigning Business Partners to a specific Test Property or Item Property.
-The function that generates Crystal Report using this kind of data is planned to be implemented in one of the next ProcessForce releases.
+    Currently, ProcessForce allows assigning Business Partners to specific Test Properties or Item Properties.
+The functionality for generating Crystal Reports based on this data is expected to be released in upcoming versions of ProcessForce.
 :::

 ## Test Property Assigning

-You can assign Business Partner to Test Property by choosing Business Partners Relations option from the context menu on the Test Property form (Business Partner will be assigned to a property displayed on the form):
+To assign a Business Partner to a Test Property, you can use the Business Partners Relations option in the context menu on the Test Property form.
+This will associate the selected Business Partner with the property shown on the form:

 ![Test Property Business Partners Relations](./media/certificate-of-analysis/test-property-business-partners-relations.webp)

-on Test Protocol form, Test Properties tab (by clicking Test Property row) and Item Properties:
+This assignment can also be done on the Test Protocol form, within the Test Properties tab, by selecting a Test Property row:

 ![Test Protocol Business Relations](./media/certificate-of-analysis/test-protocol-business-partners-relations.webp)

-on Test Protocol Template form:
+Additionally, it can be set on the Test Protocol Template form:

 ![Test Protocol Template](./media/certificate-of-analysis/test-property-business-partners-relations.webp)

-and on Quality Control Test form:
+You can also assign Business Partners on the Quality Control Test form:

 ![Quality Control Test](./media/certificate-of-analysis/quality-control-test-business-partners-relations.webp)

 ## Item Property Assigning

-You can assign Business Partner to Item Property by choosing Business Partners Relations option from the context menu on the Item Property form (Business Partner will be assigned to a property displayed on the form):
+Similarly, to assign a Business Partner to an Item Property, choose the Business Partners Relations option from the context menu on the Item Property form.
+This will assign the Business Partner to the selected property:

 ![Item Properties](./media/certificate-of-analysis/item-property-business-partners-relations.webp)

-on Item Details form, Properties tab (by clicking Item Property row):
+You can also do this on the Item Details form, within the Properties tab, by selecting the Item Property row:

 ![Item Details](./media/certificate-of-analysis/item-details-business-partners-relations.webp)

-or on Quality Control Test form:
+Alternatively, this can be done from the Quality Control Test form:

 ![Quality Control Test](./media/certificate-of-analysis/quality-control-test-item-properties-business-partners-relations.webp)

 ## Certificate of Analysis Business Partners

-After Clicking Business Partners Relations option, the Certificate of Analysis Business Partners form will be displayed:
+After selecting the Business Partners Relations option, the Certificate of Analysis Business Partners form will appear:

 ![Certificate of Analysis](./media/certificate-of-analysis/certificate-of-analysis-business-partners.webp)

-You can pick Business Partner and a period, during which it will be assigned to a specific Property.
+In this form, you can choose a Business Partner and specify the period during which the Business Partner is assigned to a particular Property.

-You can also choose values for Property:
+You can also set constraints for the Property, including:

 - **Expression**: interval expression of interval in which tested value has to pass the test, e.g. Greater than, Equals.
-- **Value From, Value To**: numeric values of constraints.
+- **Value From, Value To**: defines the numeric values of constraints.

+---
+By assigning Business Partners to specific Test or Item Properties, ProcessForce allows you to generate customized Certificates of Analysis tailored to each customer's specific requirements.
+This flexibility helps ensure that the CoAs meet varied industry standards and customer needs, facilitating smoother quality control processes and enhancing customer satisfaction.